 What is a complete protein?
 Everything you wanted to know about it but were afraid to ask.
 This post is all about demystifying it and how to consume it.

-We have all heard about this protein in conversations and wonder what it means?
+We have all heard about this protein in conversations and wonder what it means.

-This post is going to do a deep dive into this not well known, often misunderstood protein.
+This post is going to do a deep dive into this not-well-known, often-misunderstood protein.

-Get the complete picture on complete protein.
+Get the complete picture of complete protein.

-DISCLAIMER: I am not a dietician, nutritionist or health professional.
+DISCLAIMER: I am not a dietician, nutritionist, or health professional.
 This post is a gathering of my research over the last few years after suffering a health crisis.

 Understanding complete proteins

 Amino acids are vital for the manufacturing of body proteins.
-It’s also essential for making compounds like peptide hormones, creatine and chemical signals.
+It’s also essential for making compounds like peptide hormones, creatine, and chemical signals.

 They are essential because your body cannot make them and so, they have to be acquired from an external source.
 Foods high in these amino acids will help your body get them.